commandprompt/pgbouncer-snap/README.md

 ## pgbouncer User

-PgBouncer must be run by an unprivileged user, e.g. pgbouncer.
+PgBouncer must be run as an unprivileged user, e.g. pgbouncer.

 This user has to be created manually.